Bangladesh Scouts: History

 Scouting in modern Bangladesh started as part of the British Indian branch of The Scout Association.
 After the partition of India, the "East Pakistan Boy Scout Association" was formed as a regional association within the Pakistan Boy Scouts Association by Salimullah Fahmi.

 Scouting was officially founded in British India in 1909, first starting at the Bishop Cotton Boys' School in Bangalore.
 Scouting for native Indians was started by Justice Vivian Bose, Pandit Madan Mohan Malaviya, Pandit Hridayanath Kunzru, Girija Shankar Bajpai, Annie Besant and George Arundale, in 1913.
 Prior to this date, Scouting was open only for British and foreign Scouts.
 On 4 February 1914, Sir Robert Scallon, British Commander of the Concentration at Dhaka, visited St. Gregory's School in Dhaka – at that time purely European and Eurasian (Anglo) School.
 As the Boy Scouts were unknown in Dhaka, with only four Troops existing down in Calcutta, Sir Robert invited the boys to try and establish a troop.

-Mr. Francis, Organiser of the Boy Scouts, came with Captain Pakenham Walsh and his lantern photos on the work of the Boy Scouts.
+Mr. Francis, Organizer of the Boy Scouts, came with Captain Pakenham Walsh and his lantern photos on the work of the Boy Scouts.
 That was on 2 March 1914, Mr. Francis, as Scoutmaster of the area, enrolled six of the school's boys who had passed the Tenderfoot Test.
 The final approval by the Bengal Provincial Commissioner was signed by Mr. H Beuran.
 It lists Serjt.
-R Narnett, Inspector of Police as pro-tem Scoutmaster, Brother Bertin, then the Headmaster of the School gave all encouragement, Bro.
+R Narnett, Inspector of Police as pro-term Scoutmaster, Brother Bertin, then the Headmaster of the School gave all encouragement, Bro.
 Vital was named as Assistant Scoutmaster on probation.

-The Troop was officially named: The FIRST DHAKA, St. Gregory's Troop..NUMBER ONE.
+The Troop was officially named: The FIRST DHAKA, St. Gregory's Troop NUMBER ONE.
 The date on the Approval was 7 May 1914.
 The Scoutmaster was Mr. Harnett.
 The total strength of the Troop was forty boys, as of 27 April 1914.

-The Britist Official Approval, Dalil lists St. Gregory's as the First Troop in the Dhaka or East Bengal area.
+The British Official Approval, Dalil lists St. Gregory's as the First Troop in the Dhaka or East Bengal area.
 Later on, separate groups in Calcutta were entitled One to Four, and St. Gregory's became Fifth Troop of the Bengal Presidency.
 The first scouts were David Pogose, Peter Gomes, Alfred Ferguson, Harold Armstead, Cyril Lucas and Osmund D'Silva.
-The school had Five Patrols and Mr. Francis listed the total number of Scouts as 40,to be going on their first camp in January 1915.
+The school had Five Patrols and Mr. Francis listed the total number of Scouts as 40, to be going on their first camp in January 1915.

 In 1916, a Cub section was started, followed by the Rover section in 1918.